-During the time your home is under contract, many different things will be going on, including the buyer and seller working together with their real estate agents to resolve any possible contingencies on the offer.
-If the word “contingent” is used with your listing, it means the buyer and seller are working through any contingencies that were a part of the offer, and there are a number of different kinds.
+During the time your home is under contract, many different things will be going on.
+The buyer and seller are working together with their real estate agents to resolve any possible contingencies on the offer.
+If the word “contingent” is used with your listing, it means the buyer and seller are working through any contingencies that were a part of the offer.
+There are a number of different kinds.

 Here are some of the more common contingencies facing buyers on their purchase of a house.

 One of the most common reasons an offer can be tricky is an unanticipated issue with the buyer’s financing.
-Typically, if a buyer has already been pre-approved for a mortgage loan by their lender, this is something that happens post pre-approval, such as a change in the buyer’s employment status, a new negative credit issue that wasn’t determined before or that arose later, accrual of additional debts that made the pre-approval not make sense, or it could even be a change in lender guidelines that all of a sudden no longer allow the buyer to qualify for the loan.
+Typically, if a buyer has already been pre-approved for a mortgage loan by their lender, this is something that happens post pre-approval.
+It can be a result of a change in the buyer’s employment status, a new negative credit issue that wasn’t determined, accrual of additional debts, or a change in lender guidelines that suddenly no longer allow the buyer to qualify for the loan.